 No haematuria does not mean you can stop thinking about the possibility of renal injury.
 In one series of 720 patients, 25% of major renal injuries and 5% of minor renal injuries presented with no haematuria on the initial urinalysis.
 This series included penetrating trauma, but there were patients with significant renal injury secondary to blunt trauma who had negative urinalyses.
 Depending upon your index of suspicion (based upon the mechanism of injury), you could repeat the physical examination and urine after a spell in SSU, or you could ask the GP to repeat the exam and the urinalysis in the community.

-Microhaematuria does not usefully predict the presence or absence of significant renal injury.
-If you have a patient for whom the mechanism of injury could possibly cause renal injury, and if they have microhaematuria, the best thing to do is simply repeat the test and observe the trend.
+Microscopic haematuria does not usefully predict the presence or absence of significant renal injury.
+If you have a patient for whom the mechanism of injury could possibly cause renal injury, and if they have microscopic haematuria, the best thing to do is simply repeat the test and observe the trend.
 You should also repeat the physical examination and the full blood count.
 If the exam and FBC are stable, and the microhaematuria resolves, you can discharge this patient without imaging.

-Obviously, a patient with an obvious indication for imaging (shock, physical exam findings) shouldn’t be managed expectantly just because they have microhaematuria: no algorithm is the solution to every scenario.
-These suggestions are for the patient who could feasibly have renal injury, but who has no signs of it other than the microhaematuria.
+Obviously, a patient with an obvious indication for imaging (shock, physical exam findings) shouldn’t be managed expectantly just because they have microscopic haematuria: no algorithm is the solution to every scenario.
+These suggestions are for the patient who could feasibly have a renal injury, but who has no signs of it other than microscopic haematuria.

 There seems to be anecdotal wisdom in some emergency departments that you can safely exclude significant renal injury if the urinalysis demonstrates <50RBC/HPF.
-This comes from a study by Morey et al where a series of 180 children who suffered blunt trauma and had microhaematuria were considered retrospectively.
-It was noted that none of the 103 patients with <50RBC/HPF had significant renal injury, but one patient with 50RBC/HPF had a Grade 5 renal injury.
+This comes from a study by Morey et al – a series of 180 children who suffered blunt trauma and had microhaematuria were looked at retrospectively.
+It was noted that none of the 103 patients with <50RBC/HPF had a significant renal injury, but one patient with 50RBC/HPF had a Grade 5 renal injury.
 They concluded that therefore 50RBC/HPF is an important threshold.

-So what do I do with a blunt trauma patient who has a normal exam and normal FBC but does have microhaematuria?
+So what do I do with a blunt trauma patient who has a normal exam and normal FBC AND has microhaematuria?

 There are two large papers (large in the context of a small body of research) which consider this question.
 One was a retrospective study which considers 720 patients with suspected renal trauma, and the other was a prospective study looking at 39 children with suspected renal trauma at a Level 1 Paediatric Trauma centre in the USA.
 Both found that it is acceptable to use adult imaging protocols in paediatric patients.
 I would add the following caveats: